cellsjs/gluon-cli/docs/users/guides/040merger.md

 - 1. When problems are corrected on release branch.
 - 2. When problems are corrected on master using a hotfix.

 In these two cases it is necessary to merge these changes with develop.
-This process should always be manual because it is the team's decision to prioritize this merge or whether it should be done or not. **Pisco GitFlow** offers a tool to facilitate this process and even be practically automatic if there is no conflict.
+This process should always be manual because it is the team's decision to prioritize this merge or whether it should be done or not. **Gluon** offers a tool to facilitate this process and even be practically automatic if there is no conflict.

 Merging code between master and develop has to be done through a third branch called merger.